scriptabuild/eventstore/docs/modelDefinition.md

 	// The snapshotName is optional.
 If none provided, snapshots are disabled for this model.
 	snapshotName: "name-of-the-model",

-	getEventHandlers(logAggregator){
-		return {
-			onSomeEvent(eventData, headers){
-				// Handle the event, and modify the internal state of the log aggregator object accordingly.
-			},
-			onSomeOtherEvent(eventData, headers){
-				// Handle the event, and modify the internal state of the log aggregator object accordingly.
-			}
-		};
-	},

 	createLogAggregator(snapshot, wrapInReadOnlyProxy){
 		// This method is used to instantiate the LogAggregator.
 This will usually be a constructor.